Danielle-161/Git-Book/digital-creation-problem-solving-and-innovation/README.md

 **Digital problem-solving:** Using digital tools for research, for working with data, answering questions and presenting evidence.

 **Digital innovation:** Examines adopting digital tools and finding new ways to work with digital technology by combining creative knowledge and problem-solving skills.
+Cat and Dog